2020 Black Friday and Cyber Monday: Best golf deals and sales

 Save up to 50% on Original Penguin with early Black Friday deals: Original Penguin makes golf apparel that blends modern and retro styling with applications and materials fitting of the modern game.
 They're offering an early Black Friday sale with a variety of golf apparel up to 50% off.

-Save up to 50% with Straight Down's Black Friday deals: We love Straight Down apparel, as they mix high-quality apparel with a chill vibe to make golf more comfortable and look better.
-Check in with their Black Friday deals now, saving up to 50% off on a variety of items.
+Save 25% sitewide with Straight Down's Black Friday sale: We love Straight Down apparel, as they mix high-quality apparel with a chill vibe to make golf more comfortable and look better.
+Save 25% sitewide on Black Friday with promo code BLACKFRIDAY!
+(Excludes already on sale items.)

+Save 33% sitewide with Linksoul: We own a lot of Linksoul.
+Between the Boardwalker shorts and pants, as well their great T-shirts, polos and outerwear, there's so much to enjoy from Linksoul.
+For an early Black Friday treat, get 33% off everything with the promo code FRIDAY33!

+Save 30% sitewide with Kentwool: Kentwool makes some of the best golf socks.
+They make some of the best socks, period.
+They last forever, breathe great and keep a golfer warm or cool depending on the weather.
+They perform.
+Get 30% off sitewide with the promo code BFRIDAY20!

-Save 20% early at Rhoback: Rhoback has quickly earned a place in our golf closet with fun prints on their performance golf shirts and quarter-zips that function as well as they look good.
-Right now, you can save 20% off anything with the promo code EARLY.
-The early code stops working when the clock strikes midnight to turn to Black Friday.
+Save 20% at Rhoback: Rhoback has quickly earned a place in our golf closet with fun prints on their performance golf shirts and quarter-zips that function as well as they look good.
+Right now, you can save 20% off anything.

 Save 20% SITEWIDE with Holderness and Bourne: We love the cut and classic styling of Holderness and Bourne, and right now they're offering 20% off sitewide (excluding gift cards) through Nov.
 30 with the promo code HB20.